 During the first quarter of 2015, Liberty Global transferred certain entities that incur central and other administrative costs (the Corporate Entities Transfer) from one subsidiary to certain other Liberty Global subsidiaries that are outside of Liberty Global's borrowing groups.
 In connection with the Corporate Entities Transfer, Liberty Global changed the processes it uses to charge fees and allocate costs and expenses from one subsidiary to another.
 This methodology, which is intended to ensure that Liberty Global allocates its central and administrative costs to its borrowing groups on a fair and rational basis, impacts Covenant EBITDA.
-In this regard, the components of related-party fees and allocations that are deducted to arrive at our Covenant EBITDA are based on (i) the amount and nature of costs incurred by the allocating Liberty Global subsidiaries during the period, (ii) the allocated costs, such that changes in any of these factors would likely result in changes to the amount of related-party fees and allocations that will be deducted to arrive at our Covenant EBITDA in future periods.
+In this regard, the components of related-party fees and allocations that are deducted to arrive at our Covenant EBITDA are based on (i) the amount and nature of costs incurred by the allocating Liberty Global subsidiaries during the period, (ii) the allocation methodologies in effect during the period and (iii) the size of the overall pool of entities that are charged fees and allocated costs, such that changes in any of these factors would likely result in changes to the amount of related-party fees and allocations, net that will be deducted to arrive at our Covenant EBITDA in future periods.
 For example, to the extent that a Liberty Global subsidiary borrowing group was to acquire (sell) an operating entity, and assuming no change in the total costs incurred by the allocating entities, the fees charged and the costs allocated to our company would decrease (increase).
 Although we believe that the related-party charges and allocations described below are reasonable, no assurance can be given that the related-party costs and expenses reflected in our consolidated statements of operations are reflective of the costs that we would incur on a standalone basis.

 OpEx.
-These amounts represent certain cash settled charges from other Liberty Global subsidiaries to our company, primarily for certain backbone and other network-related services provided to our company.
+These amounts represent certain cash settled charges from other Liberty Global subsidiaries to our company primarily for certain backbone and other network-related services provided to our company.